codalab/codalab-worksheets/docs/CLI-Reference.md

       --authentication   Key for authentication that the bundle store uses.

 ### ancestors
-    Print the ancestors of a bundle
+    Print the ancestors of bundles
     Arguments:
       bundle_spec           [[(<alias>|<address>)::](<uuid>|<name>)//](<uuid>|<name>|^<index>)
       -w, --worksheet-spec  Operate on this worksheet ([(<alias>|<address>)::](<uuid>|<name>)).